Location: 18 Washington Park Newtonville, MA 02460 (Directions)

 Final verdict: 3 skulls out of 5

 UPDATE: It turns out Lisa Barrett (the ticket taker) is a famous researcher and published author specializing in the study of emotions.
 She uses her knowledge of fear to train the haunt’s performers (who are also members of her lab) how to be as creepy as possible!
 I have also been informed the level announcer is her husband, who wears street clothes as part of his costume so his Greater Boston Food Bank shirt can help further promote the organization.
+Sadly the Newton Haunted House is now permanently closed!
+The haunt’s website has more details and you can see more photographs from the haunt on its official Facebook page.

 Special thanks to The Newton Haunted House for use of the image!